Stubborn-z/MMR-FEK/README.md

 #  Medical Entity Disambiguation with Medical Mention Relation and Fine-grained Entity Knowledge

-Code for the  paper "Medical Entity Disambiguation with Medical Mention Relation and Fine-grained Entity Knowledge"
+This repository contains the source code and available two datasets for the paper "Medical Entity Disambiguation with Medical Mention Relation and Fine-grained Entity Knowledge".

 ## Environment
 - numpy=1.23.5